 Applying the equity value creation model assumes you have a platform thesis, not just a collection of acquisitions.

-The methodology works when acquisitions are inputs to a single operating model — where platform EBITDA reflects genuine integration, not just consolidated revenue lines.
-If each acquired company is still running independently, the platform-level calculation can mislead.
+The methodology works when acquisitions are inputs to a single operating model, in which platform EBITDA reflects genuine integration rather than just consolidated revenue lines.
+If each acquired company continues to operate independently, the platform-level calculation can be misleading.
 A decentralized model, where each acquisition is underwritten on a standalone basis and measured independently, requires a different approach.

-For operators running a true consolidation — one operating model, one measurement standard, one platform — the Dan Caruso Part 1 artifact in the Intelligence Hub covers the upstream foundation: thesis formation, capital structure, and deal sourcing discipline that precedes the equity value creation model.
+For operators running a true consolidation with one operating model, one measurement standard, and one platform, the Dan Caruso Part 1 artifact in the Intelligence Hub covers the upstream foundation: thesis formation, capital structure, and deal sourcing discipline that precedes the equity value creation model.
 Building the measurement model on a weak platform thesis produces numbers that look fine until they don't.

 Start Running the Number

-Two numbers belong on your operating dashboard every quarter alongside EBITDA and cash flow: equity value this period and equity value last period, calculated with the same multiple, adjusted for new capital deployed.
+Two numbers belong on your operating dashboard every quarter, alongside EBITDA and cash flow: equity value for this period and equity value for the last period, calculated using the same multiple and adjusted for new capital deployed.
 The annualized percent change is your equity IRR.

 If that number is high and stable, the machine is working.
-If it is compressing, there is a problem to diagnose.
-If it has been below your cost of capital for two or more consecutive periods while buyer appetite is strong, the model is telling you something worth acting on.
+If it’s compressing, there’s a problem.
+If it’s been below your cost of capital for two or more consecutive periods, even as buyer appetite is strong, the model is telling you something worth acting on.

 Your investors are already running this calculation on your business.
 Running it yourself is what changes how you make decisions, not just how you report results.

-If you are running an acquisition program and cannot answer what your equity IRR is right now, the Intelligence Hub has the Equity Value Creation Tracking Framework — a quarterly measurement model with a built-in buy/hold/sell decision guide — to help you measure whether your platform is compounding and know when the math says it is time to sell.
+If you’re running an acquisition program and can’t answer what your equity IRR is, the Intelligence Hub has the Equity Value Creation Tracking Framework, a quarterly measurement model with a built-in buy/hold/sell decision guide, to help you measure if your platform is compounding and know if it’s time to sell.
 The IRR Operating Model, also in the Hub, provides the step-by-step implementation guide for teams building this process from scratch.